ReSearchITEng/kubeadm-playbook/README.md

 This project targets to get a fully working environment in matter of minutes on any hw: baremetal, vms (vsphere, virtualbox), etc.

+### What it does not do:
+- k8s version upgrades: while many of its roles can be used for an upgrade, upgrade should be done using kubeadm tool.
+Kubeadm upgrade is pretty clear and simple, there is no need for much automation around it.
+If you think otherwise, let us know.

 ### PROS:
 - quick (~10 min) full cluster installation
 - all in one shop for a cluster which you can start working right away, without mastering the details
 - applies fixes for quite few issues currently k8s installers have
 - deploys plugins to all creation of dynamical persistent volumes via: vsphere, rook or self deployed NFS
 - kubeadm is the only official tool specialized to install k8s
-- proxy or even no internet access required (when there is internal registry)
+- proxy is supported; It can work even no internet access required (when there is internal registry)

 ### CONS/future versions:
-- for HA Master, Only VIP is supported -> LB support for HA Master was not tested (try to use v1.14 and above).
+- old k8s versions (13 and older): for HA Master, Only VIP is supported -> LB support for HA Master was not tested (try to use v1.14 and above).
-- While for installing the cluster there is no need for internet access, the addons which come as helm charts by default look for their images on the internet.
-One may need to update the group_vars/all/addons.yaml to point to local registry version of the image.
+- While for installing the cluster there is no need for internet access, the addons which come as helm charts by default look for their images on the internet (but charts have to be either cached or come from an internal helm repo).
+To take images from on-prem, please update the group_vars/all/addons.yaml to point to local registry version of the image.

 ## Prerequisites:
 - ansible min.
 2.3 (but higher is recommeneded.
 Tested on 2.5+)